tiansiyuan/kubeflow-docs/docs/user-guide/kserve.rst

 Upload to MinIO
 ---------------

-If you already have the MinIO storage, you can directly follow the next steps to upload model file to MinIO.
-If not, we also provide a standalone MinIO deployment guide on the kubernetes clusters.
-You can use these `MinIO deployment files <https://github.com/vmware/ml-ops-platform-for-vsphere/tree/main/website/content/en/docs/kubeflow-tutorial/lab4_minio_deploy>`_ and apply them in your terminal.
+If you already have the MinIO storage, you can directly skip the MinIO deployment step, and follow the next steps to upload data to MinIO.
+If not, we also provide a standalone MinIO deployment guide on the kubernetes clusters, you can refer to the `upload data to MinIO bucket` section in the :ref:`feature_store` doc.
+And the YAML files are the same with `MinIO deployment files <https://github.com/vmware/ml-ops-platform-for-vsphere/tree/main/website/content/en/docs/kubeflow-tutorial/lab4_minio_deploy>`__.

 .. code-block:: shell